Contact Us

 Kim Swaney.jpg

-Kim Swaney, Acting President & Secretary
+Kim Swaney, President

 Kim Swaney has worked for OnPoint Community Credit Union for 28 years, and is currently serving as its Retail Support Manager.
 Over the years, she has volunteered at many rescues and could not be more excited to be on the Friends board, supporting the efforts of Multnomah County Animal Services.
 Kim feels strongly that animals need a “voice” and she looks forward to helping them in any way possible.